-Businesses who align their practices with this type of positive behavior are more likely to attract and retain highly skilled and sought after employees, establish themselves as a local community leader, and attract the increasing attention of consumers and businesses who have made the decision to only purchase or partner with organizations that adhere to sustainable practices.
+Businesses who align their practices with this type of positive behavior are more likely to attract and retain highly skilled and sought-after employees, establish themselves as a local community leader and invite the increasing attention of consumers and businesses who have decided to only purchase or partner with organizations that adhere to sustainable practices.

 There is also a strong financial motivation for companies to provide all the support they can for employee's who choose to cycle to work.